Looking to get started with LinkedIn marketing?

 With over 690 million members worldwide, including executives from every Fortune 500 company, your brand has the perfect opportunity to connect with other influential people in your network and industry.

-In this guide, you’ll learn what LinkedIn is, who uses it, and how your brand can harness its power in 2020.
+In this guide, you’ll learn what LinkedIn is, who uses it, and how your brand can harness its power.

 What is LinkedIn?